-Troop 157 is an active Boy Scout troop of over 50 boys in grades 6-12 who attend school or reside in Weston and surrounding towns.
+Troop 157 is an active Boy Scout troop of boys in grades 6-12 who attend school or reside in Weston and surrounding towns.
 The troop has enjoyed outdoor adventures, summer camp, and high adventure treks since May 13, 1965.

 We generally meet on Tuesdays from 6:30-8 pm at the Weston Scout House.
 No experience required.
 All are welcome!

 Troop 157 was formed on May 13, 1965 and was chartered by St. Julia's Church, Old Boston Post Road, Weston, Massachusetts from 1965-2021.
 Beginning in 2022, the troop was chartered by the Rotary Club of Weston & Wayland.

 From our origin, we’ve provided an active and rigorous outdoor program through monthly treks, promoted active participation in our community through community service, and offered a complete advancement program through troop meetings, patrol meetings and our outdoor programs.

 The Troop’s active outdoor program typically involves a weekend outing once per month from September to May, a longer outing in July, and two weeks at a BSA summer camp.

 We recognize the importance of our members participating within our community and becoming a part of its vibrancy.
 Our Scouts participate in our annual Scouting for Food Drive, thereby providing much needed food to a local food pantry.
 In particular, our Eagle Scout candidates have executed significant community service projects to achieve their rank of Eagle Scout.
 Troop 157 is proud of our many Eagle Scouts.